Compare ReAct for tightly coupled tool use with Plan-and-Execute for longer workflows with explicit planning and replanning.

 Most product paths should stay deterministic.
 An agent becomes useful when the next safe step depends on live evidence that can't be enumerated cheaply in advance, and when your runtime can check its effects.

 Before the patterns, one reality check that frames everything below.
 Anthropic's guidance on building effective agents draws a line between two kinds of systems[1].
 A workflow is a system where LLMs and tools follow predefined code paths that you wrote.
 An agent is a system where the model dynamically directs its own process and tool use, deciding at runtime how to reach the goal.
 Both are useful.
 The guidance is blunt: find the simplest pattern that works and add complexity only when it demonstrably improves outcomes, because agentic systems trade latency and cost for flexibility.
 Stripped down, an agent is "just LLMs using tools based on environmental feedback in a loop."
-ReAct and Plan-and-Execute are two named shapes of that loop, not magic.
+ReAct and Plan-and-Execute are two named shapes of that loop, not a special runtime category.
 A fixed prompt chain or a single tool-calling call is often the right answer.

 The paper writes this pattern as Thought, Action, and Observation.
 Treat Thought: as explanatory notation, not as a production API contract.
 OpenAI's current reasoning documentation describes reasoning tokens as hidden output tokens rather than a raw trace returned to the application.[4]
 Store the observable state you can audit: validated tool requests, tool results, bounded decision notes when a user needs an explanation, and budget usage.

-The figure below shows that feedback loop: every observation becomes the state for the next reasoning step.
+This visual shows that feedback loop: every observation becomes the state for the next reasoning step.

 In practice, a user's request triggers repeated next-move decisions, tool execution, and observations until the model returns a final answer or the runtime stops the loop.